probcomp/Venturecxx/refman/faq.rst

 program in the concrete syntax, regardless of the `--abstract-syntax` flag.
 To ensure the program is interpreted in the abstract syntax, use the extension `foo.vnt` instead (without the `s`).

+Q: What is the difference between `sample` and `predict`?

+A: Mnemonic: `sample` is `predict` and `forget`.
+To wit, the `predict` directive evaluates its expression, conditioned on everything else present in the model, *and records it* in the model.
+The `sample` operation, on the other hand, samples the value of its expression, conditioned on the current state of the model, *and leaves the model unchanged*.
+This causes several differences:

+1) Every call to the same `sample` is independent and identically distributed (conditioned on the state of the model), whereas successive calls to `predict` may influence each other, if exchangeably coupled SPs are involved.

+2) Repeated `predict` will consume increasing amounts of memory tracing the predictions, whereas repeated `sample` will leave total memory use unchanged.

+3) A `predict` creates a numbered (and optionally labeled) directive, which can later be inspected with `report`, `list_directives`, etc.

+4) The `predict` ed expression will affect future inference: any random choices therein are subject to inference themselves, and may act as (soft) contraints on their parent choices.
+In the case of `default_markov_chain`, an unintentional `predict` may therefore increase rejection rates and slow convergence.